 Brian’s autopsy reveals heroin and kratom intoxication.
-His friend says he confessed to him of having killed Kristal.
+His friend says he confessed to him to have killed Kristal.
 Detectives search Brendan Pulver’s home for a kiln.

-Be Scofield is the author of the new book Hunting Lucifer: One Reporter's Search for Cults and Demons.
-Her reporting is mentioned in the NYtimes, Rolling Stone, People, and more.
+Be Scofield is a prominent cult reporter behind the hit HBO series Love Has Won.
+She is the author of Hunting Lucifer: One Reporter's Search for Cults and Demons.
+Her work is cited by the NY Times, Rolling Stone, People, Netflix, and more.

 UPDATE 9/23/2022: Catfish John Keenan was found dead in Raleigh, NC.